bookofquantum/BOQ/photons/Qubitron/Fabrication.md

 *   **Materials:**  The materials used for the package should be compatible with the operating temperature range and should not outgas or introduce any contaminants that could affect the performance of the device.

-**Specific Recommendations for PhotoniX:**
+**Specific Recommendations for Qubitron:**

-Given the single-photon sensitivity and potential for TEC cooling, a fiber-pigtailed or surface-mount package with TEC cooling and hermetic sealing is likely the most suitable option for PhotoniX.
+Given the single-photon sensitivity and potential for TEC cooling, a fiber-pigtailed or surface-mount package with TEC cooling and hermetic sealing is likely the most suitable option for Qubitron.
 The specific choice will depend on the application requirements, cost considerations, and desired level of robustness.

 **Next Steps:**

-# Testing and characterization methods for the fabricated PhotoniX device.
-Thorough testing is crucial to verify the performance of PhotoniX and ensure that it meets the design specifications.
+# Testing and characterization methods for the fabricated Qubitron device.
+Thorough testing is crucial to verify the performance of Qubitron and ensure that it meets the design specifications.
 Here's a breakdown of the key tests and characterization methods:

-**Testing and Characterization Methods for PhotoniX:**
+**Testing and Characterization Methods for Qubitron:**

 1.  **Optical Characterization:**